jk-jeon/dragonbox/README.md

 All of these policies can be specified also to `jkj::dragonbox::to_chars`/`jkj::dragonbox::to_chars_n`.

 ## Binary-to-decimal rounding policy
-Determines what `jkj::dragonbox::to_decimal` will do when rounding tie occurs when obtaining the decimal significand.
-This policy will be completely ignored if the specified binary-to-decimal rounding policy is not one of the round-to-nearest policies.
+Determines what `jkj::dragonbox::to_decimal` will do when rounding tie occurs while obtaining the decimal significand.
+This policy will be completely ignored if the specified binary-to-decimal rounding policy is not one of the round-to-nearest policies (because for other policies rounding tie simply doesn't exist).

 - `jkj::dragonbox::policy::binary_to_decimal_rounding::do_not_care`: Do not care about correct rounding at all and just find any shortest output with the correct roundtrip.
 It will produce a faster code, but the performance difference will not be big.